Glossary of Terms in Composites

 Vacuum Bag Molding

 A process in which a sheet of flexible transparent material, plus bleeder cloth and release film, are placed over the lay-up on the mold and sealed at the edges.
 A vacuum is applied between the sheet and the lay-up.
-The entrapped air is mechanically workded out of the lay-up and removed by the vacuum, and the part is cured with temperature, pressure, and time.
+The entrapped air is mechanically worked out of the lay-up and removed by the vacuum, and the part is cured with temperature, pressure, and time.
 Also called bag molding.

 A small hole or shallow channel in a mold that allows air or gas to exit as the molding material enters.